Involution game with migration and spatial heterogeneity of social resources: Results and Discussion

 \subsection{Synthesis and policy implications}

-Collectively, our results reveal a nuanced picture: migration plays a dual and context-dependent role: it enables agents to relocate toward resource-rich areas, creating local competition hotspots, while its effect on global involution intensity is primarily mediated by total resource abundance rather than the migration rate itself.
-Specifically, migration acts as a precondition for involution under resource scarcity, triggers near-universal high-effort adoption under moderate resources, and becomes irrelevant under abundance.
-In particular: \begin{itemize} \item Enhancing mobility (e.g., through job platforms, relocation subsidies) can help agents escape saturated markets, but without addressing resource disparities it merely shifts competition. \item Reducing resource inequality between regions prevents the formation of extreme concentration and the associated local involution. \item Fragmentation of resource patches (e.g., mixing high‑ and low-resource zones) can lower involution even without changing total resources. \item Policy interventions should be tailored to the resource context: mobility works best when resources are adequate, but may have limited impact under extreme scarcity. \end{itemize} In summary, our analysis demonstrates that the interplay between migration, resource distribution, and population density determines the intensity and spatial pattern of involution.
-The most effective policies are those that simultaneously address resource disparities and mobility, while considering the prevailing resource abundance.
+Collectively, our results reveal a nuanced picture: migration generally suppresses global involution by mixing strategies, but it also concentrates agents in resource-rich areas, creating local hot spots of competition.
+The net effect depends on the scale of observation.
+Policies aiming to reduce involution should consider both mobility enhancement and resource redistribution.
+In particular: \begin{itemize} \item Enhancing mobility (e.g., through job platforms, relocation subsidies) can help agents escape saturated markets, but without addressing resource disparities it merely shifts competition. \item Reducing resource inequality between regions prevents the formation of extreme concentration and the associated local involution. \item Fragmentation of resource patches (e.g., mixing high‑ and low-resource zones) can lower involution even without changing total resources. \item Policy interventions should be tailored to the resource context: mobility works best when resources are adequate, but may have limited impact under extreme scarcity. \end{itemize}